vbs-plus/magic-cli/README.md

 $ pnpm install --global @vbs/magic-cli-core
 ```

-If you are using [zi](https://www.npmjs.com/package/za-zi),you can run the following command
+If you are using [zi](https://www.npmjs.com/package/za-zi), you can run the following command.

 ```sh
 $ zi -g @vbs/magic-cli-core